Spud Barge CE 869 Dry Dock

 Description

-The Department of Defense, specifically the U.S. Army Corps of Engineers, is soliciting quotes for the dry docking and repair of the Spud Barge CE 869, under a combined synopsis/solicitation format.
-The project requires contractors to provide all necessary resources for tasks including dry docking, gas-free certification, ultrasonic testing, and various repairs, with a target dry dock entry date set for March 23, 2026, and completion required within 60 calendar days of vessel delivery.
-This procurement is critical for maintaining the operational readiness of marine equipment, and it is designated as a total small business set-aside under NAICS Code 336611.
-Interested contractors must submit their quotes by January 5, 2026, at 11:00 AM local time, and can direct inquiries to Taylor H. Brandon or Karen D. Hargrave via their provided email addresses.
+The Department of Defense, specifically the U.S. Army Corps of Engineers, New Orleans District, is soliciting quotes for the dry docking and repair of the Spud Barge CE 869.
+The project entails extensive work, including hull plating renewal, structural framing, and various modifications to the barge, with a target dry dock entry date set for March 23, 2026.
+This procurement is crucial for maintaining the operational readiness of marine equipment, and the contract is designated as a Total Small Business Set-Aside under NAICS Code 336611.
+Interested contractors must submit their offers by January 12, 2026, at 11:00 AM local time, and are encouraged to contact Taylor H. Brandon or Karen D. Hargrave for further information.

 Point(s) of Contact